 It's Bruce Lee's grave.
 One girl in a trucker hat with flowers poses and smiles as her boyfriend snaps pictures.

 I feel a little strange for the girl and for Bruce Lee.

 Why do we want pictures taken with celebrity gravestones?

 Or because of what his life represented in the world?

 Where I am sitting there is a grave that says "Historian and Poet".

-No one's gonna say "Wow she really mastered online retail sales" on my death bed....
-But I hope they'll say I could tell a good story and that the way I pictured the beauty in the world helped to open your eyes to the magic of living.
+I hope someone who knows me will play "Let's Go Crazy" by Prince and set the funeral pyre on fire while dancing around like having a seizer or an orgasm.
+I hope they'll say I could tell a good story and that the way I pictured the beauty in the world helped you to see the magic of living.

-I'd like my husband to say I was a damn good kisser and baked a pretty decent pumpkin pie.
-That I always had to have the biggest Christmas tree and loved eggnog lattes.
+I'd like a old love to say I was a damn good kisser and and a friend to share that I baked a pretty decent pumpkin pie.
+Some one will add that I always had to have the biggest Christmas tree and loved eggnog lattes, made with raw egg.